The Early Films of Phillip Noyce

-The NFSA is releasing Phillip Noyce’s 1971 Aquarius Festival documentary Good Afternoon plus several of his early short films on DVD for the first time.
+The NFSA has made available Phillip Noyce’s 1971 Aquarius Festival documentary Good Afternoon plus several of his early short films.

 Internationally renowned for Patriot Games (1992), The Bone Collector (1999), Rabbit-Proof Fence (2002) and Salt (2010), director Phillip Noyce found earlier success in Australia with his features Newsfront (1978) and Dead Calm (1989).